DachiBR/CPP-Snake-TUI-Game/README.md

 This is simple implementation of a snake game using c++ ncurses library.

-To run this Game compile all c++ files with this commands:
+To run this Game compile all c++ files with these commands:

 g++ -o snake_game snake_game.cpp -lncurses
 g++ -o main main.cpp -lncurses